ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	authenticate the users using Redis AUTH by creating a new Redis Cluster with both the `--transit-encryption-enabled` and `--auth-token` parameters enabled.
 This will require the user to enter a password before they are granted permission to execute Redis commands on a password-protected Redis server.

 **AWS Aurora:**
-	 is a fully managed relational database engine that's compatible with MySQL and PostgreSQL. can deliver up to five times the throughput of MySQL and up to three times the throughput of PostgreSQL its underlying storage can grow automatically as needed. if we use Amazon Aurora replicas, we get read replication latency of less than 1 second, compared to RDS read replicas where it is more than 1 second. typically involves a cluster of DB instances instead of a single instance.
+	 \- is a fully managed relational database engine that's compatible with MySQL and PostgreSQL.
+	\- can deliver up to five times the throughput of MySQL and up to three times the throughput of PostgreSQL
+	\- its underlying storage can grow automatically as needed.
+	\- **Amazon Aurora replicas** can be used to serve read traffic which offloads requests from the main database. if we use Amazon Aurora replicas, we get read replication latency of less than 1 second, compared to RDS read replicas where it is more than 1 second. typically involves a cluster of DB instances instead of a single instance.
 Each connection is handled by a specific DB instance.
 When you connect to an Aurora cluster, the hostname and port that you specify point to an intermediate handler called an ***endpoint***.
 	**a cluster endpoint** (**writer endpoint**) simply connects to the current primary DB instance for that DB cluster.
 This endpoint can perform write operations in the database but not suitable for handling queries for reporting .
 	A ***reader endpoint*** for an Aurora DB cluster provides load-balancing support for read-only connections to the DB cluster.
 Each Aurora DB cluster has one reader endpoint.
 If the cluster contains one or more Aurora Replicas, the reader endpoint load-balances each connection request among the Aurora Replicas.
 If the cluster only contains a primary instance and no Aurora Replicas, the reader endpoint connects to the primary instance.